Chena Hot Springs, Alaska: Weather

 January at -31.2 Celsius.
 Annually the average amount of precipitation is 357 mm.
 The average snowfall amount in Chena Hot Springs is 161.8 cm annually.

 Chena Hot Springs has visibility of the Aurora borealis, especially around the March equinox.

 Aurora Ice Museum

 The Aurora Ice Museum contains carved ice sculptures and is located at the hot springs resort is open throughout the year.
 Some of the sculptures depict igloos, a large chess set, and jousting knights on horseback.

 Geothermal Power Plant

-Chena Hot Springs Resort uses two 200kW Organic Rankine cycle (ORC) geothermal energy power plants to generate energy, the first in Alaska.
+Chena Hot Springs Resort uses two 200 kW Organic Rankine cycle (ORC) geothermal energy power plants to generate energy, the first in Alaska.
 The resort moved the diesel generators used in the past to a backup role since July 2006, and it is successful in reducing the cost from 30 cents/kWh to 5 cents/kWh.

 DC6 On Display

 Everts Air Cargo retired the Douglas DC-6A N6174C “Good Grief” on October 2, 2016, after it made the final flight from Anchorage to Chena Hot Springs, after its 62-year flight career.